ZXY101/mokuro-reader/README.md

 pip install git+https://github.com/kha-white/mokuro.git@web-reader
 ```

-Once installed and your manga is processed, import it your manga to the reader.
+Once installed and your manga is processed, import your manga into the reader.

 ## Development: